 Brandon Berry, Ph.D.

-In 2012, Berry earned a Doctor of Philosophy in Sociology at UCLA.
-Following his dissertation, he conducted a study investigating dementia as a postdoctoral fellow at Duke University School of Medicine’s Center for Aging and Human Development.
+In 2012, Berry earned a Doctor of Philosophy in the Department of Sociology at UCLA.
+From 2012 to 2013, he was a postdoctoral fellow at Duke University’s Center for Aging and Human Development.